Property Management Inc. Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

-- The Franchise Fee is for a specific, non-exclusive geographic territory.
+- The Franchise Fee is for a specific, non-exclusive geographic territory and depends upon the type of franchise you purchase.
 The Franchise Fee is earned upon payment and is non-refundable.

 - The Territory will be determined by certain population and growth calculations, county lines, geographic, physical, and other boundaries before the Franchise Agreement is signed.

 - You are required to have a physical address, approved in writing by the franchisor, located within your Territory from which to operate the Business, whether a professional office or a home office owned by you (your “Office”).

 - The stated monthly fee you pay, if any, to lease such space (“Rent”) is an estimate only and will vary depending upon the market in your location, availability of space, and other factors.

 - As part of leasing Office space, you may spend the stated amount, or more, for rental improvements, such as putting in new carpet or painting walls.

 - As part of your lease requirements, you will also likely be required to pay deposits for the Office space and deposits for utilities and suppliers.